 Unless you’re lucky enough to have lots of space at home, you’ll probably find that home working results in less space for the rest of the family.
 This can create distractions for both parties and fuel anger towards one another which, of course, you’ll all later regret.

 So, is the solution to simply go and work at the local coffee shop?
-While this may help, the challenges faced in those locations (for instance, poor internet connectivity and noisy environments) may prove even more problematic.
+While this may help, the challenges faced in those locations (for instance, poor internet connectivity and noisy or chaotic environments) may prove even more problematic.

 Working from home under so much stress and pressure can result in: